 By Anthony O’Brien

-The disastrous bushfires that ravaged vast tracts of Australia this summer demonstrated the support that companies – and leaders – can provide amidst a dreadful community crisis.
+The disastrous bushfires that ravaged vast tracts of Australia last summer demonstrated the support that companies – and leaders – can provide amidst a dreadful community crisis.
 Fundraising and financial contributions were many and varied.

 Even US heavy metal band Metallica reportedly chipped in with a A$750,000 contribution as part of total donations of more than A$250 million to charities, local fire services and brigades and animal welfare agencies.